Porting your mortgage: transferring explained

 If you need to borrow more money to pay for your new house, you may still be able to port your mortgage.
 Just bear in mind that you will probably have to pay a fee to

 increase your mortgage loan.
-You may need to pay an exit fee too if you want to leave your current mortgage, costing a few hundred pounds on average.
+You may need to pay an exit fee too if you want to leave your current mortgage.

 Can you port a fixed rate mortgage?

-Should you choose to leave before your introductory offer period ends – such as a two-year fixed rate – then you will also have to pay an early repayment charge on top
+Should you choose to leave before your introductory offer period ends – such as a two-year fixed rate – then you'll also have to pay an early repayment charge on top

 of any other fees to leave.
 This tends to be between 1% to 5% of the remaining debt for your mortgage, meaning it may not be worthwhile so early in your mortgage term.